What are the stages of liver cancer?

 Stage D − There is severe damage to the liver.
 The person is not well at all and the cancer has spread beyond the liver.

-Sometimes your doctor might describe your cancer as stage from 1-4.
-A higher number, such as stage 4, means a more serious cancer.
+Sometimes your doctor might describe your cancer as a stage number from 1-4.
+A higher number, such as stage 4, means a more advanced cancer.
 Some stages are further divided into stage A and B.

 The Child-Pugh system

 The Child-Pugh system has 3 classes that describe how well your liver is working (liver function).

 To decide the class, you will have tests such as blood tests, brain function tests and a check for fluid in your abdomen (tummy area).
 Based on the results, you will get a score that tells the doctor how well your liver is working (class A, B or C).